Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-Strong coupling is an essential requirement for realizing coherent quantum control of the system, in which reversible energy exchange between interacting systems is faster than they dissipate energy to their local environments.
-The normal modes of the system are then the hybridization of the subsystems' excitations, accompanied with the feature of normal-mode splitting (NMS), a hallmark of the strongly coupled system.
-To date, strong coupling has been realized in a variety of systems, such as atoms and optical photons~\cite{Kimble1992}, superconducting qubits and microwave photons~\cite{Schoelkopf2004}, quantum dots and a semiconductor microcavity~\cite{Reithmaier2004}, excitons and photons~\cite{Weisbuch1992,Lidzey1998}, magnons and microwave cavity photons~\cite{Huebl2013,Nakamura2014,Tang2014,Tobar2014,Hu2015}, etc. In terms of mechanical systems, which are promising components for hybrid quantum systems because of their ability to couple with many different systems and high quality factors, strong coupling has been achieved by coupling nano- or micromechanical oscillators to optical or microwave photons~\cite{Simon2009,Teufei2011,Kippenberg2012}, a superconducting qubit~\cite{Cleland2010}, a quantum dot~\cite{Clerk2010}, atomic spins~\cite{Treutlein2020}, etc. This enables the preparation and control of the quantum states of mechanical oscillators, which has been a subject of long-standing interest~\cite{Schwab}.
+Quantum information processing, quantum technologies, and the building of hybrid quantum networks require hybrid quantum systems (HQSs), which combine different physical systems with their individual strengths and complementary functionalities, to store, process, and transmit quantum information~\cite{You13,Rabl15,Clerk20,Smith16}.
+A prerequisite for realizing a functional HQS is the ability to exchange quantum states between its components with high fidelity, which requires strong coupling, where reversible energy exchange between interacting systems is faster than their energy dissipation to the environment.
+To date, strong coupling has been realized in a variety of quantum systems, such as atoms and optical photons~\cite{Kimble1992}, superconducting qubits and microwave photons~\cite{Schoelkopf2004}, excitons and microcavity photons~\cite{Weisbuch1992}, among others.
+In terms of mechanical systems, promising components for HQSs given their ability to couple with various quantum systems and high quality factors, strong coupling has been achieved with optical or microwave photons~\cite{Simon2009,Teufei2011,Kippenberg2012}, a superconducting qubit~\cite{Cleland2010,Chu17,Cleland2018,Chu18,Painter20}, a quantum dot~\cite{Clerk2010}, atomic spins~\cite{Treutlein2020}, etc. This enables not only the function of a mechanical ``quantum bus" for interfacing and communicating between different quantum systems, but also the preparation and control of quantum states of mechanical oscillators, which has been a subject of long-standing interest~\cite{Schwab}.